M4Ahmadullah/Xequtive-backend/docs/xequtive-frontend/API_DOCUMENTATION_2.md

 To ensure fare integrity and prevent manipulation, the booking endpoint implements these security measures:

 1. **Server-side Fare Calculation**: All fares are recalculated on the server using the same algorithm as the fare estimation endpoint
+2. **No Client-Side Fare Input**: The API never accepts fare values from the client, preventing price manipulation
-2. **Client Data Validation**: All input data is validated against strict schemas
+3. **Client Data Validation**: All input data is validated against strict schemas
-3. **Authentication Required**: All booking endpoints require valid user authentication
+4. **Authentication Required**: All booking endpoints require valid user authentication
+5. **Fare Breakdown**: Detailed fare breakdown is provided in the response for transparency

+When the client submits a booking request, the server:

+1. Validates all journey details (locations, date/time, vehicle type, etc.)
+2. Recalculates the fare completely from scratch using the validated data
+3. Applies any special charges automatically (based on locations, time, etc.)
+4. Creates the booking with the server-calculated fare
+5. Returns the complete fare details including a breakdown

+This approach ensures that users cannot manipulate fare prices even if they modify API requests.

 ## Get User Bookings